JakeThurman/jakethurman.github.io/content/index.md

 I love designing simple interfaces for complex tasks.
 Going above and beyond the call to action to make something great makes me more excited than anything.

-My hobbies include automating my life, studying the Bible, playing electic guitar, and spending time with my new wife Melissa.
+My hobbies include automating my life, studying the Bible, playing electric guitar, and spending time with my wife Melissa.

 ![Photo of Jake and Melissa](./images/withmelissa.jpg)